All Episodes

 And the guest house had a floor that would rise up when someone came through the tunnel, and thus they could enter the guest house without being seen.

-And they had been working there for uh over a decade, 20 years, one of them said.
+And they also said they had never even seen Les Wexner, never laid eyes on him, and they had been working there for over a decade, 20 years, one of them said.

-So Maria called Les Wexner, the Wizard of Oz, not surprisingly.
+So Maria called Les Wexner the Wizard of Oz, not surprisingly.

-And she said I she never met him.
+And she said, she never met him.

 She said she was there for three months, never once saw him, but it was clear that he was controlling everything.